 “Where I came from, when you reached sixteen or seventeen, you went to work,” Privitera said.
 His father had a fishing boat and expected his sons to work with him.
 Frank was the first member of his family to graduate high school, and it was only with extreme reluctance that his father, who had no formal schooling, was persuaded by a family friend and the local undertaker Joseph Russo, to let him attend Northeastern University.
 On the way to school the first day, Russo gave Frank a ride in his undertaker’s limo, one of the few cars in the neighborhood.
 “You’re going to hear a lot of name calling,” Russo warned.
 “There aren’t too many kids at school with vowels at the end of their names.”

 Privitera vowed that his own three children would grow up in an environment here everybody goes to college, but at the same time, he wanted them to develop the toughness and self-reliance that he had learned as a streetwise shoeshine boy.
 So although Philip lived in Arlington and went to Belmont Hill School, “that didn’t prevent my father from asking me to paint dumpsters and renovate apartments and do tile jobs,” Philip said.

 Another lesson that Privitera wanted to pass on was something he had learned from his own father: the importance of generosity.
 His eyes still fill with tears when he remembers one Thanksgiving during the Depression, when his father went out to buy a turkey.
 He came home empty-handed, having given it away to another family.
 “They needed it more,” he told his wife.
-And although his own experience of getting and giving was very different from that of his son and grandsons, surely the elder Privitera would approve the lines that will commemorate his family when Pablo Eduardo’s sculpture is unveiled.
+And although his own experience of getting and giving was very different from that of his son and grandsons, surely the elder Privitera would approve of the moment when Pablo Eduardo’s sculpture is unveiled.